 Southeast Abundance of Fish and Shrimp Data Visualizer

-The Southeast Abundance of Fish and Shrimp Data Visualizer, or SEAFiSh, displays trend information for 25 species in the Gulf of Mexico and 18 species in the southeastern U.S. Atlantic.
+The Southeast Abundance of Fish and Shrimp Data Visualizer, or SEAFiSh, displays trend information for 25 species in the Gulf of America and 18 species in the southeastern U.S. Atlantic.

 Data displayed in the Southeast Abundance of Fish and Shrimp Data Visualizer, or SEAFiSh, are collected through fishery-independent surveys conducted by the Southeast Fisheries Science Center and partners.
 Surveys occur throughout the year to collect these data, and indices of abundance for each species are updated accordingly.

-SEAFiSh provides local, state, and federal fishery managers access to the most up-to-date trend information available, enabling them to respond to changes in abundance of key species more effectively.
-The data visualizer will also help users identify fishery impacts from changing climate and ocean conditions.
+SEAFiSh provides local, state, and federal fishery managers access to the most up-to-date trend information available, enabling them to respond to changes in abundance of key species more responsively.
+The data visualizer will also help users identify changes in abundance that may impact fishing industries.

 To use SEAFiSh, select the body of water and species of interest from the dropdown menus to view the most recent data available.